 Driving times to places your frequent – work, recreation, shopping and services – are also factors to consider before choosing a neighbourhood to buy and live in.

-You may also want to consider air and water quality, street traffic, and even how much snow accumulates on average during the winter (and the municipality’s snow-clearing strategy!).
+You may also want to consider air and water quality, street traffic, and in some part of Canada, how much snow accumulates on average during the winter and the municipality’s snow-clearing strategy.
+In other parts, climate-change factors such as flooding and the effects of forest files are also becoming an increasingly important consideration.

 Explore the neighbourhood